Groupe-JLO/indisp-hub-fo/README.md

 Indispensable front-end is hosted on the HPI VPS from OVH, Running in an Nginx container.
 For more informations to acces this VPS, please contact the developers team

+## Continous integration

+No CI is setup on this repository, you have to update the repo manually on the VPS.